University of Lucknow: History

+Maharaja Sir Ejaz Rasul Khan K.C.I.E., Kt., C.S.I., M.L.A., the Taluqdar of Jahangirabad Raj.

+The first step to bring the University into being was taken when a General Committee of educationists and persons interested in university education appointed for the purpose, met in conference at Government House, Lucknow, on 10 November 1919.

 "Raja Mahmudabad (seated, center) with leaders of the Aligarh Movement."

 At this meeting Sir Harcourt Butler, who was in the chair, outlined the proposed scheme for the new university.
 A discussion followed, and it was resolved that Lucknow University should be a Unitary, Teaching, and Residential University of the kind recommended by the Calcutta University Mission, 1919, and should consist of Faculties of Arts, including Oriental Studies, Science, Medicine, Law, etc. A number of other resolutions was also passed and six sub-committees were formed, five of them to consider questions connected with the University and one to consider the arrangements for providing Intermediate Education.
 These sub-committees met during the months of November and December 1919, and January 1920; and the reports of their meetings were laid before a second Conference of the General Committee at Lucknow on 26 January 1920; their proceedings were considered and discussed, and the reports of five of the sub-committees were, subject to certain amendments, confirmed.
 The question of incorporation of the Medical College in the University, however, was for the time being left open for expression of opinion.
-At the close of the Conference donations of one lakh each from the Raja of Mahmudabad and His Highness Maharaja Sir Ejaz Rasul Khan of Jahangirabad Raj were announced.
+At the close of the Conference donations of one lakh each from the Raja of Mahmudabad and Maharaja Sir Ejaz Rasul Khan of Jahangirabad Raj were announced.